What It Feels Like To Drown

-I started coughing up
+I started coughing up the chlorine water.

 When I began waking up, I would slip back and forth between the cold cement pool side and that purple hell hole.
 I woke up screaming and thrashing with a giant burst of adrenaline trying to escape.

 An ambulance rushed me to the hospital, and I spent a night being pricked and prodded (still in my wet black speedo) as they drew blood each hour to check my oxygen count.
 I eventually discovered that I’d lost control of my bodily functions while unconscious, so before that lovely revelation I had spent hours in the hospital bed sitting in my own stew.
 Talk about adding insult to injury.
 There was a little bit of worry about brain damage but I was fine, just weak, asthmatic, and a little more cautious in the pool a few weeks later post-recovery.